starknet-io/SNIPs/SNIPS/snip-x.md

     fn pay_fees_from(
         ref self: TContractState, from: ContractAddress, sender: ContractAddress ) -> u128;

+    // Same as pay_fees_from but always pays from the caller address fn pay_fees(ref self: TContractState, sender: ContractAddress) -> u128;

     // Withdraws any fees paid for the given sender to the specified recipient address.
     // This can be called  by anyone for any address--fees are a transient payment location to enable transfers for a given address.
 Leftover fees should always be withdrawn in the same transaction.